RobertBonagura/CS416-OS-Design/notes/lec05.md

 *Question: Does MLFQ fix this issue?*

 ## Lottery Scheduling
-Goal - Fair scheduler, note necccessarily to optimze turnaround or response time.
+Goal - Fair scheduler, not necccessarily to optimze turnaround or response time.

 Guarantee that each job obtain a certain percentage of CPU time.